 Impact on Team Performance:

-Consider factors such as team experience, skill levels, and personalities.
-For example, a highly skilled team may thrive under a laissez-faire leader, while a less experienced team may need more guidance.
+Assess Your Team’s Needs: Consider the skills, experience, and personalities of your team members.
+A highly experienced team may thrive under a laissez-faire approach, while a less experienced group might need more guidance.